-- Completion of training course (or courses) as outlined below, and - Obtain Workzone Traffic Management ID Card from NT Motor Vehicle Registry.
+- Completion of training course (or courses) under the National Training Framework for Temporary Traffic Management (NTFTTM) by an Approved Training Provider (ATP) in the NT, and - Obtain Traffic Management ID Card issued in the NT.

-A list of NT Workzone Traffic Management Registered Training Organizations is accessible via http://nt.gov.au/traffic-management.
+Information on the National Training Framework for Temporary Traffic Management (NTFTTM) qualifications and NT Approved Training Providers is accessible via http://nt.gov.au/traffic-management.